solidboredom/constructive/tutorials/tutorial-partII.md

 ### body Colors
 #### opaq(color),clear(color)
-makes the Block of cirtain color and transparency you can use opaq(color) as a short to native openscads color(color), and clear(color) as a short for color(color,.4) a dozen of basic colors like red,green or silver are defined as constants (see the sources/globals.scad)
+makes the Block of certain color and transparency you can use opaq(color) as a short to native openscads color(color), and clear(color) as a short for color(color,.4) a dozen of basic colors like red,green or silver are defined as constants (see the sources/globals.scad)